jonsavagek36/react-connect-4/README.md

 All of the game logic is in the GameBoard class.

 Bugs:
-Trying to fill any of the top squares produces an error, must fix that at some point.
+Trying to fill any of the top squares produces an error.
+When one player wins the game, the starting player always reverts to Player 2 instead of Player 1.

 Future plans: